Section 07: Probability & Statistics

 Where:

-If sampling is without replacement from a finite population, do not use binomial automatically.
-Check whether hypergeometric is the correct model.
+If sampling is without replacement from a finite population, check whether hypergeometric is the correct model before using binomial.

 A lot has \(N=50\) items, with \(K=8\) defective.
 Sample \(n=5\) items without replacement.